How to watch the 2024/25 Champions League knockout rounds on TV

 2024/25 Champions League: Teams

-36 teams started the campaign and we’re now down to the final eight.
-There have been some big losses already as the Round of 16 saw some stunning action that led to one fairly surprising result.
+36 teams started the campaign and we’re now down to the final four.
 Let’s take a look at who remains in contention for glory:

 • Arsenal (England)